mimeosd/aniketchavan2211/Linux/Kali_Linux/Readme.md

   - It is Quite unfamiliar.

 ## Terminologies
-  `kernel` : The kernel is a computer program
+  `Kernel` : The kernel is a computer program
     that is the core of a computer's operating systems with complete controls over
     everything in the system,It manages